Devatva24/Splitr/README.md

 - Monochromatic dark theme — pure blacks, whites, and grays only; no color noise
 - **DM Serif Display** for editorial headings, **Instrument Sans** for body text, **JetBrains Mono** for all numbers
 - Hairline `1px` borders define structure; no decorative shadows or gradients
+- Custom SVG favicon — a minimal split mark matching the app's aesthetic
 - Fully responsive — top navbar on desktop, bottom tab bar on mobile
 - Smooth fade-in transitions on page and list loads
+- Profile dropdown closes on any click outside it

 ---